 Postdocs & Research Associates

-The position is for at least two years.
-University of Rochester offers a stimulating research environment and excellent opportunities for interactions and training in cognitive neuroscience and visual science.
-Interested applicants should send a CV and names/contact information of three references to firstname.lastname@example.org .
+Interested applicants should send CV and names/contact information of three references to email@example.com.
 Please include a cover letter detailing your current research activities, expertise and the reasons for your interest in this position.

 Postdoctoral Position: The Center for Visual Science (CVS) at the University of Rochester is seeking applicants for a post-doctoral training fellowship in visual science.
 CVS is an interdisciplinary center that brings together faculty from cognitive science, neuroscience, biomedical engineering, optics and computer science who are interested in a wide range of topics within vision science.
 The Center has broad areas of strength in computational modeling, psychophysics, neurophysiology and brain imaging.
 Faculty apply these approaches to topics including physiological optics, visual coding (e.g. of visual motion), 3D perception, the visual control of motor behavior and complex actions, visual attention, learning and memory, and visual development.
 Faculty and postdocs have access to numerous state-of-the-art technical resources including adaptive optics systems for correcting optical aberrations and imaging the human retina, several virtual reality systems, facilities for physiological recording in awake, behaving animals and a new 3-Tesla magnet devoted to fMRI research in brain and cognitive sciences.
 Interested applicants can find more information about CVS at http://www.cvs.rochester.edu.
 Applicants should include a CV, a statement of research interests and three letters of recommendation.
 The successful candidate will work with the selection committee to select an appropriate faculty mentor.
 Candidates are encouraged to contact faculty with whom they are interested in working to help prepare their application.